DMTrack: Spatio-Temporal Multimodal Tracking via Dual-Adapter: Experiments

 \textbf{VisEvent}.
-VisEvent, as a large-scale RGB-E dataset, comprises 500 training video sequences and 320 testing video sequences.
+VisEvent, as a large-scale RGB-E dataset, comprises 500 training and 320 testing video sequences.
 As reported in Table.~\ref{tab-sota-rgbe}, our DMTrack achieves SOTA performance with an AUC of 62.4\% and a precision of 79.6\%.

 \textbf{LasHeR}.
-The LasHeR dataset is a large-scale RGB-T tracking benchmark, consisting of 1,224 aligned sequences.
+LasHeR is a large-scale RGB-T tracking benchmark, consisting of 1,224 aligned sequences.
 As shown in Table.~\ref{tab-lasher}, our DMTrack achieves a success rate (SR) of 60.3\% and a precision rate (PR) of 76.1\%, outperforming the previous SOTA tracker STTrack by 0.1\% in PR.
 This highlights the effectiveness of continuous spatio-temporal thermal information modeling of DMTrack.

 \textbf{RGBT234}.
-The RGBT234 benchmark, extended from the RGBT210~\cite{rgbt210} dataset, incorporated a broader range of environmental challenges, consisting of 234 aligned RGBT video sequences.
+RGBT234, extended from RGBT210~\cite{rgbt210} dataset, incorporates a broader range of environmental challenges, consisting of 234 aligned RGBT sequences.
 As shown in Table.~\ref{tab-rgbt234}, DMTrack achieves the highest MPR score of 90.3\%, exhibiting very competitive performance.